drduh/gone/README.md

 ## Build

-To build gone on Linux:
+To build on Linux:

 ```
 make build
 ```

-Binaries are built to `release` for distribution and installation.
+Binaries are built to the `release` directory for distribution and installation.

 ## Run

-To run gone on Linux:
+To run on Linux:

 ```
 make run